-There is an increasing trend for residents to work from home (3.9% of people living in the Neighbourhood Area (aged 16-74) compared to 3.2% in Bassetlaw) and with continuing changing employment patterns nationally, particularly in light of the Coronavirus, this trend is likely to continue.
+There is an increasing trend for residents to work from home (3.9% of people living in the Neighbourhood Area (aged 16-74) compared to 3.2% in Bassetlaw as at 2011.
+The number of people working from home increased by 2021 from 14 people to 29 - an increase of over 107%) and with continuing changing employment patterns nationally, particularly in light of the Coronavirus, this trend is likely to continue.